EPA preparing plan to help fix Jackson’s water system

 JACKSON, Miss (AP) — Environmental Protection Agency Administrator Michael Regan returned to Mississippi’s capital city Monday to meet with Jackson officials about the city’s troubled water system.

-In a news release, the office of Mayor Chokwe Antar Lumumba said it plans to work with the U.S Justice Department and the EPA to seek aid for Jackson by citing “violations” under the Safe Drinking Water Act.

-At a meeting with Lumumba and U.S. Assistant Attorney General Todd Kim, Regan said the federal government would work with the city to “deliver long overdue relief for Jackson residents.”
+At a meeting with Jackson Mayor Chokwe Antar Lumumba and U.S. Assistant Attorney General Todd Kim, Regan said the federal government would work with the city to “deliver long overdue relief for Jackson residents.”

 “The people of Jackson, Mississippi, have lacked access to safe and reliable water for decades.
 After years of neglect, Jackson’s water system finally reached a breaking point this summer, leaving tens of thousands of people without any running water for weeks,” Regan said.
 “These conditions are unacceptable in the United States of America.”

-In a Monday letter sent to city officials and obtained by the news station WLBT-TV, Kim and attorneys for DOJ’s Environmental Enforcement Section said they were “prepared to file an action” against the city under the federal act but hoped the matter could be resolved through an “enforceable agreement.”
+In a Monday letter sent to city officials and obtained by the news station WLBT-TV, Kim and attorneys for DOJ’s Environmental Enforcement Section said they were “prepared to file an action” against the city under the Safe Drinking Water Act, but hoped the matter could be resolved through an “enforceable agreement.”
 The letter said that state and local officials “had not acted to protect public health.”

 Regan said in a separate statement that he wants to work with city officials to reach a “judicially enforceable agreement” that ensures Jackson can sustain its water system in the future.
 A Department of Justice spokesperson declined to specify what such an agreement could entail.
 The purpose of the meeting was to discuss how the federal government might protect public health in Jackson and address “longstanding environmental justice issues” facing the city, the spokesperson told The Associated Press.